lordgordon/py-scaffolding/README.md

 Docker images published at https://hub.docker.com/repository/docker/lordgordon/py-scaffolding.

-:point_right: Note: to release the project as a Python library, you need to run `poetry build` and add the proper ci/cd to publish the library.
+:point_right: Note: to release the project as a Python library, you need to run `uv build` and add the proper ci/cd to publish the library.

 ---